-MindGym is a company with a 20-year behavior change experience with some of the world's largest brands, like Deliveroo, eBay, Uber, Cadburys, Unilever.
+MindGym is a company with a 20-year behavior change experience with some of the world's largest brands, like Deliveroo, eBay, Uber, Cadburys, and Unilever.
 We do about 40 million pounds a year in revenue.
 We've got about 300 employees across London, New York, and Singapore, and we work with a large network of external coaches.
-Traditionally, our business runs on coach-led sessions of 20 up to about 1500 people.
+Traditionally, our business runs on coach-led sessions of 20 to about 1500 people.

 We looked at about 40 different CMSs before landing on Strapi.

 First, we shortlisted five of them and then did proof of concepts with only three of them.
-Some of the key features that brought us into Strapi were the headless architecture, GraphQL API, Active Directory single-sign-on for our content offers, internationalization, webhooks for new content, and the fact that it's open-source and uses a very similar stack to the engineers that we've got in-house.
+Some of the key features that brought us into Strapi were the headless architecture, GraphQL API, Active Directory single-sign-on for our content offers internationalization, webhooks for new content and the fact that it's open-source and uses a very similar stack to the engineers that we've got in-house.

 The killer features really are around being able to define custom content types and define dynamic zones for our content offers.
 We can put good guard rails around content but still allow some freedom in certain areas inside of the content model.